guberArmin/PG6301-1-20V-Exam/README.md

 icon of passing build to this `README.md` (found at beginning of the file)

 - Although it was not required to comment our code I felt it was good idea to do it.
-Both for me while developing website and for examiners to understand my train of thought.
+Both for me, while developing website, and for examiners to understand my train of thought.
 - Added pictures of all players under `/public/player-pictures`